Friday, April 18, 1969

 AlbumSome of the songs worked on during this session were first released on the "The Ballad Of John And Yoko / Old Brown Shoe (UK - 1969)" 7" Single

-The session had started at 2:30 pm and the recording activities were completed by 10:30 pm.
+The session began at 2:30 pm and the recording work was wrapped up by 10:30 pm.

-The recording of “I Want You (She’s So Heavy)” had begun on February 22, 1969.
-At around 1 am, George and John Lennon (the two Beatles present at this session) returned to this song and added some guitar overdubs.
+Recording for “I Want You (She’s So Heavy)” had begun on February 22, 1969.
+At around 1 am during this session, George and John Lennon — the only two Beatles present — returned to the track to add guitar overdubs.
+The process involved several tape reduction mixes carried out in tandem with the overdubbing.

 John and George went into the far left-hand corner of number two to overdub those guitar.
 They wanted a massive sound so they kept tracking and tracking, over and over.

-Jeff Jarratt, engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Jeff Jarratt – Engineer – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

-The session ended with some rough stereo mixing of the track.
-Work on “I Want You (She’s So Heavy)” would continue on April 20, 1969.
+The session ended with some rough stereo mixes of the track.
+Work on “I Want You (She’s So Heavy)” would resume on April 20, 1969.

 Written by George Harrison